 Starting January 1, 2019 all new students will be required to pay a $25 application fee.
 There will be no exemptions.
 To see the upcoming changes to our tuition policy download a free copy of the new NationsUniversity Academic Catalog & Student Handbook.

 In effect January 1, 2019

-1. Registration Fee – A one-time initial registration fee of $25 shall apply to all new students.
+1. Application Fee – A one-time initial application fee of $25 shall apply to all new students.

 2. Tuition Fee – The tuition of $450 per quarter shall apply to those students identified below in Section 3.
 The quarterly assessment covers tuition for one course or as many courses as the student desires to attempt in accordance with his or her academic plan of study during his or her academic quarter.